Semalab/developer-skills-matrix-discord-bot/README.md

 ## CONTRIBUTING

+Have a look through existing [Issues](https://github.com/Semalab/developer-rubric-discord-bot/issues) and [Pull Requests](https://github.com/Semalab/developer-rubric-discord-bot/pulls) that you could help with.
+If you'd like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/Semalab/developer-rubric-discord-bot/issues) using one of the templates provided.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for the guidance on how to submit changes and make pull requests.
+Contributions are always welcome!
+Please read the [contribution guideline](CONTRIBUTING.md) on how to submit changes and make pull requests.

 $~$

 ## CONTRIBUTORS

+⭐ Star us on GitHub — it motivates us a lot!

 <a href="https://github.com/Semalab/developer-rubric-discord-bot/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Semalab/developer-rubric-discord-bot" />
 </a>